syifagusriani/Project_Analisis_Data_Dicoding-SGR/README.md

-# Bike Sharing Dashboard ✨
+# Bike Sharing Data Analysis ✨
 This project is one of the assignments from the Dicoding training course titled “Belajar Analisis Data dengan Python,”.
 Although this is a simulation project, the analysis approach is designed to resemble a real business case study, aimed at developing skills in data exploration and data-driven decision making.

 ## Dataset